bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

     the test statistic the same as or more extreme than what was actually observed.

+Admiittedly, this does not is not exactly line up with how we have looked at :math:`\alpha` in terms of rejection regions, however, rest assured the definitions do match up if you went through the derivations of the test statistic and critical values.
+Personally, I don't find the above definition all that helpful because most people will conflate it with :math:`P(H_0|data)` just because both mention the word "probability".

+The way I like to think of it is simply a measure of evidence against :math:`H_0` (but not for :math:`H_0`) according to the table above with no mention of probability.
+In this way, we can remember the point of hypothesis testing is primarily a procedure to help us prove our default or null hypothesis false.
+Thinkin this way helps to remember that the null hypothesis is our default stance and the test's aim is prove it true.

 |h2| References and Further Reading |h2e|